Membership

 Pace of Play

 With golf courses in our area busier than ever, they cannot tolerate slow play.
 Not only is it bad for business, slow play frustrates golfers who have to constantly wait on the group in front of them.
 One slow group causes every group after them to play slow.
-Out of respect for the course and other NIHGA members, players are required to complete their round of golf within the golf course’s designated pace of play timeframe.
+Out of respect for the course and other NIHGA members, players are required to complete their round of golf within the golf course’s designated pace of play timeframe or as fast as the group in front of them allows (whichever time is longer).

 This is easily achievable by practicing “ready golf” and the tips listed in the online Maintaining Pace of Play article.
-In addition, NIHGA has adopted league-specific rules to accelerate play including “ready golf”, picking up when you reach your maximum score, taking mandatory gimmes up to 18”, and skipping a hole if a group plays too slowly (see Appendix A for complete rule descriptions).
+In addition, NIHGA has adopted league-specific rules to accelerate play including “ready golf”, picking up when you reach your maximum score, taking mandatory gimmes up to 18”, and creating a drop area on the other side of a “forced carry” area.

 In addition, members shall willingly abide by ALL course marshal warnings and direction without argument.
 If a course marshal directs members to pick up and move to the next hole, they shall take the maximum score for that hole in stroke play and scramble outings or “halve” the hole in match play.